SaiSindhuJannali/CodeSamples/Machine Learning/BayesModel/README.md

-# CodeSamples
+# CodeSamples - BAYES MODEL

-This repository contains the code samples of all the projects that I have worked on.
-The individual files have a brief description about the code and it's purpose.
+This project is a demonstration using Bayes Model to classify SPAM/ NO SPAM email.

+To run this project, Open the BayesModel.ipynb using Jupyter and cleck on Run All